dosemu2/fdpp/README.md

 fdpp support enabled from the aforementioned
 [ubuntu PPA](https://code.launchpad.net/~dosemu2/+archive/ubuntu/ppa).

+Note: if you are running dosemu2 for the first time and do not have freedos installed locally, you may need to run<br/>
+`dosemu -install`<br/>
+and then put some `command.com` into `~/.dosemu/drive_c`.
+This inconvenience will be solved in the future.

 ## but what it *actually* is? why dosemu2?
 fdpp is a user-space library that needs a couple of call-backs to be provided to it by the host program.